reignitemars/CropCommander/README.md

 - **Database**: PostgreSQL ¬@15.10 (local instance)
 - **CQRS**: Implements the CQRS (Command Query Responsibility Segregation) design pattern using MediatR to separate read and write operations.

+## Why CQRS?

+In **CropCommander**, we use the **CQRS** pattern to separate the operations that modify data (commands) from those that read data (queries).
+This approach provides several benefits:

+1. **Separation of Concerns**: Keeping read and write logic separate makes the system easier to maintain and update.

+2. **Optimized Performance**: By optimizing the read and write sides independently, we can improve performance.
+Queries can be designed for fast retrieval, and commands can focus on ensuring the integrity of data during updates.

+3. **Scalability**: With CQRS, we can scale read and write operations independently.
+If the system experiences high read traffic, the read side (queries) can be scaled without affecting the write side (commands).
+This flexibility allows the system to handle growing user demands.

 ## API Endpoints

 ### 1. `GET: api/field`